hashgraph/hedera-mirror-node/hedera-mirror-test/src/test/resources/solidity/README.md

 # Hedera Mirror Node Sample Smart Contract Project

 This project demonstrates a basic smart contract use case using the [Hardhat](https://hardhat.org/) ethereum development environment.
-It comes with a sample contract, a test for that contract, and a a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.
+It comes with some sample contracts, test files for those contracts, a sample script that deploys that contract, and an example of a task implementation which simply lists the available accounts.

 Try running some of the following tasks: